Middle holds off tax hike for another year

-MIDDLE TOWNSHIP — Township committee headed off a tax rate increase under a $22.2 million budget unanimously introduced Monday.
+MIDDLE TOWNSHIP — Township Committee headed off a tax rate increase in the $22.2 million budget unanimously introduced Monday, March 2.

 The budget is set for a public hearing and final vote April 6.